Stewardship in Public Ravines

 December 31, 2018 article published in The Toronto Star: https://www.thestar.com/news/gta/2018/12/31/toronto-looking-to-cut-costs-on-ravine-strategy-while-expanding-canopy.html

-On January 21, I will be hosting a public town hall meeting to address the issue of protecting Toronto’s ravines.
+On January 21, 2019 Councillor College hosted a public town hall meeting to address the issue of protecting Toronto’s ravines.
 The University of Toronto’s Faculty of Forestry recently released the Toronto Ravine Revitalization Study, warning about the dire health of the City’s ravines.
-The public town hall meeting will bring together key expert stakeholders and help develop a comprehensive response to this imminent threat so that we can mobilize and Save our Ravines.
+The public town hall meeting brought together key expert stakeholders to help develop a comprehensive response to this imminent threat so that we can mobilize and Save our Ravines.

 Ward 16 Parks